Developing an SPCC Plan? Confused about SPCC compliance? We’ve compiled the answers to the most common questions below.

 If I have a spill, who do I call?

 If a reportable quantity was released off-site, call the National Response Center at (800) 424-8802.

 If the spill is 1,000 gallons or more or if there are two oil spills of 42 gallons or more in a 12-month period, call the US EPA Spill Hotline at (800) 300-2193.

 You may need to contact local and/or state-specific agencies regarding oil spills, as well.
 Please refer to your SPCC plan for that contact information and the circumstances in which you will need to contact them.

 Have other questions regarding SPCC that could not be answered by this article?
-Contact us at (800) 553-7420 or email@example.com.
+Contact us at email@example.com or call (800) 553-7420 ext.
+1.